thehig/turtleChallenge/README.md

 * I did encounter a crash with a small dimension board, 5x1 if I remember correctly.
 Needs more investigation
 * Game does not handle a state where no exit is provided
 * Something like Immutable.JS would be much more reliable and efficient for managing GameState and ensuring elements are not being passed by ref unless explicitly intended

+## Future Additions

+* CLI script wrapper that would take in the gamestate and gameactions files as parameters and return the output string
+* Some kind of board visualization, either ASCII grid in CLI or some frontend
+* Add more debug output for the Tick and the Run functions
+* Better file reading support/handling
+* More adversarial tests (throwing garbage parameters to ensure it errors properly and usefully)